romilly/start-apl/manuscript/Chapter2.md

 If you leave out the column indices, APL assumes that you want them all.

-How can you select the column of the matrix constaining sales for Quarter two?
+How can you select the column of the matrix containing sales for Quarter two?

 ~~~~~~~~